michalbrauner/trading_platform/docs/tutorial/backtest.rst

                                   execution_handler_name=SimulatedExecutionHandler)
     configuration.set_option(Configuration.OPTION_CSV_DIR, args_namespace.data_directory)

-Finally, you can create instance of class :code:`Backtest` and run:
+Finally, you can create an instance of the class :code:`Backtest` and run:

 .. code:: python